zhanwei29/AIoT-DA_HW2_LogisticRegression_CreditCardFraudDetection/README.md

 The Logistic Regression problem of "Credit Card Fraud Detection" on kaggle contest.(late submission)

 ----------------------------------------------------------------------------------------------------
+The data is download from the kaggle "Credit Card Fraud Detection" contest ( https://www.kaggle.com/competitions/credit-card-fraud-prediction/data )
 To see more details, please check the .pdf file
 ----------------------------------------------------------------------------------------------------